-Foreword

-Inis docum.

-ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
-The work of preparing International Standards is normally carried out through ISO technical committees.
-Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
-Internetient non-governmental, in liaison with ISO, also take part in the work.
-Too pollaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.

-Draft International Standards adopted by the technical committees are circuted to the member bodies for voting.
-Publication as an International Standard equires approval by at least 75 % of the member bodies casting a vote.
+Fore...
+SO (the International Org... detration of national standards bound... reparing International Standards is normain, technical committees.
+Each member body interested into a technical committee.
+International organizations, governmental and on-governmental, in liaison with ISO, also take part in the work.
+ISO plaborates closely with the International Electrotechnical Committees are in the member bodies for voting.
+Publication as an International ""roval by at least 75 % of the member bodies casting"

-International Andread ISO 12642 was prepared by Technical Committee ISO/TC 130, Graphic technology.
+ISO/TC 130, Graphic technology.